Spring A

 Welcome back Rainbow group!

-Our sensory bin has had a Spring makeover.
+Our sensory tray has had a Spring makeover.
 The dinosaur themed invitation to play has been a popular choice for Scarlett and Theo this week.

 A sensory story and number rhyme song time has been added to our daily timetable.
 We will continue to have regular sensory input in our school day to help us regulate and be better prepared to learn and interact with others.